History

 Intent

 At Woodcocks’ Well CE (VA) Primary School we are discovering a world of wonder, empowered by God’s spirit.
 We are passionate that our children should be curious and inquisitive when it comes to learning about history.
-Throughout our History Curriculum we wish to foster the ‘Fruits of the Spirit’ Values; love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
+Throughout our History Curriculum we foster the ‘Fruits of the Spirit’ Values; love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.

 Throughout the key stages the requirements of the National Curriculum for history will be met.
-Teachers will provide a broad, balanced and differentiated curriculum; ensuring the progressive development of historical concepts, knowledge and skills.
+Teachers will provide a broad, balanced and adaptive curriculum; ensuring the progressive development of historical concepts, knowledge and skills.

 The aims of teaching history in our school are: